fatmagulg/Sleep-deprivation-mixed-model/README.md

 This gave a p-value of 0.8 < 0.05 based on the Chi squared reference distribution which suggests that there is enough evidence to reject H0 and therefore favour model 2.
 _We are testing H0: corr = 0.
 The value of 0 is not on the boundary of the parameter space for corr :. the likelihood ratio test is suitable. _

+Part 4 is more model fitting where we try an even simpler model without a random slope, m3.
+**Model 3**: random (subject-specific) intercept, common slope
-Part 4 is more model fitting where we try an even simpler model without a random slope, m3. m3 and m2 are also compared using ANOVA with the result that the more complex model m2 should be favoured.
+m3 and m2 are also compared using ANOVA with the result that the more complex model m2 should be favoured.
 _The parameter being tested for in the Likelihood ratio test is the variance component for the random slope.
 H0: var = 0
 The value of zero is on the boundary of the parameter space for var, therefore the p-value obtained from the Chi squared reference distribution is more conservative.
 In this case, because our p-value is significant this conservativeness does not take away from the conclusion that we can reject H0_